gtk-rs/lgpl-docs/gio/vendor.md

 activation occurs.
 See `ApplicationExt::activate`.
 <!-- trait ApplicationExt::fn connect_command_line -->
 The ::command-line signal is emitted on the primary instance when a commandline is not handled locally.
-See `ApplicationExt::run` and the `ApplicationCommandLine` documentation for more information.
+See `Application::run` and the `ApplicationCommandLine` documentation for more information.
 ## `command_line`
 a `ApplicationCommandLine` representing the